Timing

 • Frost seeding on slopes is not recommended.

-Late March through April
+Late March Through April

 If site conditions permit (ground not frozen or too sloppy) this can be a good time for seeding.
 Warm-season grasses won’t germinate until soil temperatures reach 60 degrees Fahrenheit.
 Include oats as a cool-season nurse crop.